Jordan Missig

-Jordan Missig (born March 22, 1998) is an American racing driver set to race for Abel Motorsports in the Indy NXT Series.
+Jordan Missig (born March 22, 1998) is an American racing driver who currently races for Abel Motorsports in the Indy NXT Series.

 Career

 Karting

 Missig competed in the Briggs & Stratton LO206 powered Margay Ignite Series.
 He achieved four Ignite Senior Championships at Kart Circuit Autobahn along with a regional Ignite Challenge Series championship in 2018.

 Sports cars

 Missig's Lamborghini Huracán Super Trofeo at Watkins Glen in 2022.

 Missig started his sports car racing career at Autobahn Country Club in 2017, competing in both the Spec Miata and Radical Sports Car classes.
 Missig was able to achieve multiple club wins and championships in his early years before moving into the Radical Cup North America in 2018.
 In 2019, he finished second in the Radical Cup North America with seven wins.

-In 2024, he raced in the Radical Cup North America Series and won the Championship for Graham Rahal Performance (GRP) With nine wins and sixteen podium finishes.
+In 2024, Missig raced in the Radical Cup North America Series and won the Championship for Graham Rahal Performance (GRP) With nine wins and sixteen podium finishes.

 In 2021, Missig made his sports car return with Wayne Taylor Racing by competing in the Lamborghini Super Trofeo North America.
 He finished fourth in the Pro-Am-class standings after taking two class-wins.